 ii. birth certificate/ID/passport number, personal identification number (retaining copies of the same);

 iii. establish nationality;

-iv. full postal and physical address, business address, residential address, telephone number, email address;
+iv. the full postal and physical address, business address, residential address, telephone number, and email address;

 vi. nature of ownership or control and the date on which any person ceased to be a beneficial owner (as applicable).